 Imagine there are 2 extreme cases:

 If you use a very thick sponge.
 There is a lot of thickness for compression.
-The energy is stored, and you can hit very hard without bottom out the sponge.
+The energy is stored, and you can hit it very hard without bottom out the sponge.
 But the final phase “sponge springs back and releases the force” is not fast.
 Because the blade won’t participate in your shot.
 You just play with the sponge.
 Which is not good for your feeling.
-Also, too thick sponge would be a too heavy rubber to play.
+Also, the too thick sponge would be too heavy rubber to play with.

 So if you can hit hard, choose a thicker sponge from 2.1 mm to MAX thickness.
 That’s why top players always play with MAX thickness.
 Because they are trained to hit hard in every shot.

 So what is control here?
 Why many new players say that “this rubber is too fast, I can’t control it.”
 And right away, his coach says “choose a thinner rubber.
 Or a softer rubber”.
 This is a very bad choice!
 Why?

 It’s not a rubber which is too fast.
 But it’s the blade!
 Many coaches and players didn’t realize this.
 That is the blade is too stiff, and that the player doesn’t get any “feeling” from the blade.
 You need a good dwell time to feel the ball.